PostHog/posthog.com/contents/founders/how-come-we-ship-so-much.md

 All the above are being used a lot, too.
 We're ingesting 10s of billions of events a month, have 10s of thousands of companies regularly using our service, and over 100k user signups.

 I often get asked how we build so much, so quickly.
 The answer is simple: we deliberately designed our company for speed.
+We did this because we want to build [lots of products in one](/handbook/why-does-posthog-exist) – it's a lot to ship!

 ## How we designed PostHog for speed